 ProForm Treadmill Maintenance Guidelines For Your Home Gym

 Having a treadmill in the convenience of your own home can be a great luxury; no longer do you need to venture out to your local gym to get a great cardio workout.
-Furthermore, having your own treadmill can negate many of the “typical” excuses you might have otherwise used to get out of daily exercise.
+Also, having your own treadmill can negate many of the “typical” workout excuses you might have otherwise used to get out of daily exercise.

 Still, there’s a lot of wear and tear that your treadmill is subjected to with regular use, so you’ll want to make sure you’re properly maintaining your machine.